 - It’s easy to get a quick dose of vitamins and minerals from a green juice.
 Many of the foods that you would include in a green juice recipe are some of the most nutrient-rich foods in the world, such as kale.
 Each ingredient usually has an impressive range of vitamins, minerals, and antioxidants.
 A juice is packed with nutrients, and it’s quick to absorb the vitamins and minerals from the ingredients.

 - It’s an easy way to get your leafy greens into your daily diet.
 Juicing uses large quantities of leafy veg, and often the main ingredients in a green juice can be kale, spinach, Swiss chard or romaine lettuce.
 Greens like spinach, kale, and chard are a treasure trove of phytochemicals and antioxidants and vitamins A, C, and calcium.
-Phytochemicals are compounds that occur naturally in plants.
-They are not a vitamin or mineral, but some studies show they have very positive effects on the body and could help protect from cancer.
-According to Medical News Today, leafy greens provide antioxidant and anti-inflammatory properties, which may lead to a vast array of health benefits, such as a reduced risk for health conditions like anaemia, stroke, diabetes, and high blood pressure.
+Phytochemicals are bioactive compounds that occur naturally in plants.
+They are not a vitamin or mineral, but some studies show they have positive effects on the body and could help protect from some cancers and according to a paper written by Monjotin et al 2022, they can provide antioxidant and anti-inflammatory properties, which may lead to a vast array of health benefits, such as a reduced risk for health conditions like anaemia, stroke, diabetes, and high blood pressure.
 Leafy greens are rich in chlorophyll which gives the greens their colour but is also a powerful antioxidant.
 The juice itself tends not to taste of kale or spinach when it’s made as it’s juiced with other ingredients, giving you all of the benefits of leafy veg without the taste.

-- Hydration – there are many ways to hydrate throughout the day, and opting for green juice is both healthy and flavoursome.
-In some Plenish juices, we use cucumber, which is 96% water and gives a lovely light and fresh flavour and boosts hydration.
-Other green vegetables like romaine lettuce contain potassium, an electrolyte that can help ward off dehydration.
-If you want a change from water, this is a healthy choice – especially if you choose a green vegetable juice that isn’t packed with sugar.
+- Refreshment – there are many ways to hydrate throughout the day and water is always number 1.
+However did you know that in some Plenish juices, we use cucumber, which is 96% water and gives a lovely light and fresh flavour and boosts hydration.
+Other green vegetables like romaine lettuce contain potassium, an electrolyte that works with sodium to help hydration levels.

 Which Green Juice is Best?